ThinkBigAnalytics/scalding-workshop/Workshop.md

 Note that as I write this, AAPL is currently trading at ~$700!

+### Musical Interlude: Comparison with Hive and Pig

 By the way, here's the same query written using *Hive*, assuming there exists a `stocks` table and we have to select for the stock symbol and exchange:

 	SELECT year(s.ymd), avg(s.price_close)